 5.Make responsible decisions

-Yes, the SEL social emotional learning must include a healthy adult who works consistently to keep themselves healthy.
+The SEL social emotional learning model must include a healthy adult who works consistently to keep themselves healthy.
 The work for the student is half the piece of the puzzle.
 Casel is a social emotional learning theory.
 The Casel social emotional learning in the classroom focuses on three primary topics, which will be the focus for this post.
 The social emotional learning standards we will focus on are: guided breathing, trauma informed practices, and setting goals for both students and teachers.
-Research shows that positive student experiences include, community, Family, and School partnerships.
+Research shows that positive student experiences include, community, family, and school partnerships.
 The social emotional standards are a requirement and our goal is to begin setting a standard for a social emotional learning classroom.
 Social emotional learning activities and overview are below.

 Teach students that we all have feelings.
 Emotions and feelings are an important part of life, and crucial to our survival.
 As people are designed to feel a wide range of emotions, some of which can be very uncomfortable for us.
 No one likes feeling uncomfortable.
 There are many different ways that we can physically be uncomfortable .
 We can be hot, cold, tired, in pain, hungry, sick.
 However our feelings are unavoidable so what do we do with them?
 We practice distress tolerance.